 History of Dhunuchi Dance

-In the religious scriptures, it is said that when Devi Durga was fighting with Mahisasur for 9 days it commemorates Mahisasur Mardini.
+In the religious scriptures, it is said that when Devi Durga fought with Mahisasur for 9 days it commemorates Mahisasur Mardini.
 During their battle, devotees of Devi Durga were dancing this particular dance form to offer strength and energy to the goddess.
 The dance form is quite intense and takes a lot of effort to execute continuing the tradition of offering power to a powerful goddess.

 Next time one visits Kolkata or any part of Bengal during Durga Puja, it is a must to watch people perform this dance and feel the energy that the festival creates.